 As far as business models were concerned, the focus was on building common rules and tools for a more responsible and sustainable use of data.
 The key company tools created in the project include the Rulebook for a Fair Data Economy and the fair data economy maturity model.
 The maturity model and the criteria included in it help companies make the transition to sustainable data-driven business.

 Companies were engaged in project activities in many ways.
 The IHAN business programme pilot project was a programme intended especially for SMEs, with the aim of helping them create new business with data and improve their preparedness to adapt to post-crisis times in co-operation with partners.
+The pilot programme includes an extensive set of training materials, which were published later.
 When the project ends, the Ministry of Economic Affairs and Employment will take over responsibility for the administration and further development of the business programme.

 The workshop series Making data part of CSR defined sustainable data use from the perspective of CSR (corporate social responsibility), identified best practices and created recommendations for sustainable and responsible data use.
 The results of this work have been used in the creation of the maturity model.
 The topic will remain on the agenda of Sitra’s co-operation partner FIBS and it has also been one of the themes in a national CSR reporting contest, for example.